deeleeramone/openbb-empty/openbb_empty/README.md

 ### Python

 Importing and operating are the same as with any other `openbb` installation; only here, there are no data providers or router paths included.
+The `empty` paths are working starting points that to replace with your code.

 ```python
 from openbb import obb